 It is important that you understand how the Drug Medi-Cal Organized Delivery System county plan works so you can get the care you need.
 This handbook explains your benefits and how to get care.
 It will also answer many of your questions.
 You will learn:

-- How to receive substance use disorder treatment services through your county Drug Medi-Cal Organized Delivery System plan - What benefits you have access to - What to do if you have a question or problem - Your rights and responsibilities as a beneficiary of your Drug Medi-Cal Organized Delivery System county

-If you don't read this handbook now, you should keep this handbook so you can read it later.
-Use this handbook as an addition to the beneficiary handbook that you received when you enrolled in your current Medi-Cal benefit.
+- How to receive substance use disorder treatment services through your Drug Medi-Cal Organized Delivery System county - What benefits you have access to - What to do if you have a question or problem - Your rights and responsibilities as a beneficiary of your Drug Medi-Cal Organized Delivery System county handbook as an addition to the beneficiary handbook that you received when you enrolled in your current Medi-Cal benefit.
 Your Medi-Cal benefit could be with a Medi-Cal managed care plan or with the regular Medi-Cal "Fee for Service" program.